 Regular attendance is mandatory.
-VA students will maintain attendance standards for VA benefits eligibility as follows: Students exceeding 20% total absences for any calendar month will be placed on probation.
-If the student fails to meet the attendance standard the following month, the student will terminated from their VA benefits.
-Students, who have been terminated due to attendance, may be reinstated/re-certified upon attending one month of satisfactory attendance.
+VA students will maintain attendance standards for VA benefits eligibility as follows: Students exceeding 20% total absences for any calendar month will be terminated from their VA benefits.
+Students, who have been terminated due to attendance, may be re-instated/re-certified upon attending one month of satisfactory attendance.